Croatia Today

 Croatia Today – The President

-Presidential elections were last held in December 2019 and January 2020.
-As in the previous two sets of presidential elections in 2009/10 and 2014/2015, no one candidate managed to obtain more than 50% of the vote in the first round.
-The top two candidates – incumbent Kolinda Grabar-Kitarovic (Independent/HDZ) and Zoran Milanovic (SDP) – went through to a second round that took place on 5th January 2020.
-Mr Milanovic came away as the winner, receiving 55% of the vote, becoming the fifth President of Croatia.
-He had previously been Prime Minister of Croatia from 2011 to 2016.
+The top two candidates – incumbent Zoran Milanovic (Independent) and Dragan Primorac (Independent/HDZ) – went through to a second round that took place on 12th January 2025.
+Mr Milanovic came away as the winner, receiving 75% of the vote, winning a second term in office.
+Mr Milanovic had previously also served as Prime Minister of Croatia from 2011 to 2016.

 Croatia in NATO

-The country received an invitation to join NATO in 2008, and officially became a member on 1st April 2009.
+The country received an invitation to join NATO in 2008 and officially became a member on 1st April 2009.

 Croatia in the EU

 We are pleased to say that Croatia is finally part of the European Union!
 Croatian joined the EU on 1st July 2013 after a rather lengthy entry negotiation process.
 (The country officially applied to be part of the EU in 2003.)
+Croatia also joined the Euro on 1st January 2023.

 If you’d like to read more about the official initial stages of Croatia joining the EU (President Ivo Josipovic and outgoing Prime Minister Jadranka Kosor signed Croatia’s accession treaty to the EU on 9th December 2011), you can read about it in this BBC News article: Croatia signs treaty to join EU in middle of 2013 or from Bloomberg: Croatia Signs Up to Become EU’s 28th Member.
 You may also be interested in an article from earlier in 2011, when the European Commission officially recommended to the EU that they should accept Croatia: Croatia cleared for EU membership in 2013.